Weight Loss Calculator

 Of course, we’re all aware that you won’t lose weight when you eat more calories than you burn.
 But how many calories do you actually burn?

 Now that we know your calorie minimum and maximum, we can calculate your ideal calorie target for weight loss.
-This target will always be more than your BMR but less than your TDEE.
+This target will be more than your BMR but less than your TDEE.

 Yet your exact target depends on your body composition and your activity level.
 Furthermore, your calorie target should change when your activity level changes.